Athletics at the 1992 Summer Olympics – Men's 1500 metres: Background

 This was the 22nd appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Four finalists from 1988 returned: bronze medalist Jens-Peter Herold of East Germany (now Germany), eighth-place finisher Marcus O'Sullivan of Ireland, ninth-place finisher Mário Silva of Portugal, and eleventh-place finisher Joseph Chesire of Kenya.
 The favorite was Noureddine Morceli of Algeria, who had recently won the first of what would be three consecutive world championships.

 Belize, the Central African Republic, Croatia, Guinea, Laos, Lebanon, Swaziland, Vanuatu, unified Yemen (North Yemen had competed previously), and Zaire each made their first appearance in the event; the Unified Team of some former Soviet republics competed in this event in the team's only Summer Games appearance.
-The United States made its 21st appearance, most of all nations (having missed only the boycotted 1980 Games).
+The United States made its 21st appearance, most for any nation (having missed only the boycotted 1980 Games).

 Competition format

 The competition was again three rounds (used previously in 1952 and since 1964).
 The "fastest loser" system introduced in 1964 was used for both the first round and semifinals.
 The 12-man semifinals and finals introduced in 1984 were used (abandoning the short-lived 13-runner semifinal heats from 1988, though one semifinal ended up having 13 anyway).

 There were four heats in the first round, each with 12 or 13 runners.
 The top five runners in each heat, along with the next four fastest overall, advanced to the semifinals.
 The 24 semifinalists were divided into two semifinals, each with 12 runners.
 Momodou Bello N'Jie of The Gambia was placed directly in a semifinal, making a 13th runner in that semifinal.
 The top five men in each semifinal, plus the next two fastest overall, advanced to the 12-man final.